marcosvgalupo/java-programming/src/main/java/course/section2/README.md

 | char    | Character |
 | boolean | Boolean   |

-In Java, there is the "Boxing Conversion" mechanism that converts the primitive data type to its respective wrapper Instead of using this:
+In Java, there is the "Boxing Conversion" mechanism that converts the primitive data type to its respective wrapper.
+Instead of using this:
 ```java
 Integer i = new Integer(10);